mixatheme/Wireframe/README.md

 ## Components

 Wireframe suite consists of 3 major components: *Themes*, *Plugins* and *Objects*.
-These components will help you work faster, better and inspires forward-thinking development using many industry standards.
+These components are crafted to work seamlessly together and helps your productivity so you build better products.

 Need help getting started?
 Head on over to the Quickstart guide.